Factotum (film): Production

 The film is principally a French-Norwegian co-production, although with an American cast.
 It was released in Norway in 2005 and distributed in the U.S. by IFC Films in 2006.
 It was released on DVD in the U.S. on 26 December 2006.

 Bukowski's picaresque novel, also titled Factotum, was published in 1975.
-The book and the film both center on the character of Henry Chinaski, Bukowski’s alter ego, who appears in much of his fiction.
+The book and the film both center on the character of Henry Chinaski, Bukowski's alter ego, who appears in much of his fiction.
 Although events in the book take place in Los Angeles in the 1940s, the film has a contemporary setting, and was shot in the twin cities of Minneapolis–Saint Paul, Minnesota, including the then-vacant Fairmont Hotel on Hennepin Avenue and Palmer's Bar on the West Bank.

+Critical reception

+Factotum received mostly positive reviews from critics, holding a 74% rating on Rotten Tomatoes based on 119 reviews.

+Writing for RogerEbert.com, Jim Emerson praised the performance of Lili Taylor, but did not believe Dillon to be "slovenly or bloated or stinky or dissipated enough" for the role of Chinaski.
+He also considered Minneapolis, where the film was shot, to be far too clean and tame compared to Bukowski's real life stomping grounds in the poor underbelly of Los Angeles.
+He deemed Factotum "unnecessary" after 1987's Barfly and rated it 2.5 stars out of 4.